How to really learn project management lessons

 There are other challenges too:

-- Getting people to open up, and we have to be frank now, getting people to be honest about difficult and sometimes even issues they feel (if people feel responsible for aspects of the project that were pretty unsuccessful).
-Also, if the culture of the organisation actually discourages this, the information that comes from this can be very poor.
+- Getting people to open up, and we have to be frank now, getting people to be honest about difficult issues (if people feel responsible for aspects of the project that were pretty unsuccessful).
+Also, if the culture of the organisation actually discourages this, the information that comes from this can be poor or even misleading.

 - Getting your hands on real data about the project can be a real issue – organisations are very good at sanitising data on projects well before this stage.